VeriComms

 Users need cues for new features

-None of the participants noticed the Use style template feature.
+0 of the 5 participants noticed the Use style template feature.

 A coach mark draws attention to and introduces the feature.